 Our Outbacks are powered by the MirageDrive propulsion system, the most advanced pedal system available, leaving your hands free for fishing.
 More specifically, it’s the MirageDrive 180 with Turbo Fins, with forward or backward motion.

-The kayaks are very well equipped, as described on the Gear page.
+The kayaks are very well equipped, as described on the Equipment page.
 You can consider bringing your own PFD.
 If you want to bring your fish finder you will have to also bring fittings for an over-the-side configuration.
-In terms of small kayak tools, you might want to bring your favourite fishing line cutter.
+In terms of small kayak tools, you probably want to bring your favorite fishing line cutter.

 Just use the inquiry form on our Contact page and we will take the conversation from there.

-We don’t have a minimum, but the maximum is 4 anglers per adventure.
+For Day Trips we don’t have a minimum but the maximum remains at 4 anglers.